 The Company is developing a siRNA drug targeting MASP2 with convenient subcutaneous self-administration with infrequent (once in 5-6 months) dosing regimen.

 LN-008 is a siRNA inhibiting the MASP2 gene, appropriately chemically modified for efficient delivery to the liver.
-Proof of concept in human of inhibiting MASP2 for treatment of human diseases was already achieved by antibodies for the MASP2 protein in a number of diseases, including chronic diseases of the kidney and COVID 19, substantially de-risking LN-008 development.
+Proof of concept in human of inhibiting MASP2 for treatment of human diseases was already achieved by antibodies for the MASP2 protein in a number of diseases, including chronic diseases of the kidney, substantially de-risking LN-008 development.